-Beeler was awarded the 2010 Thomas Nast Award from the Overseas Press Club of America and the 2008 Clifford K. & James T. Berryman Award from The National Press Foundation.
-He has also received multiple honors from the Virginia, Maryland and D.C. press associations for his cartoons.
-In 2007, he won the Golden Spike Award, as voted upon by members of the Association of American Editorial Cartoonists at its 50th anniversary convention in Washington.
+The Society of Professional Journalists awarded him the 2017 Sigma Delta Chi Award for editorial cartoons.
+In 2014, Beeler won the Fischetti Award from Columbia College Chicago.
+Beeler was also awarded the 2010 Thomas Nast Award from the Overseas Press Club of America and the 2008 Clifford K. & James T. Berryman Award from The National Press Foundation.
+He has received multiple honors from the Virginia, Maryland and D.C. press associations for his cartoons.
+In 2007, Beeler won the Golden Spike Award at the Association of American Editorial Cartoonists' 50th anniversary convention in Washington.

 Beeler's cartooning career began at his high school's student newspaper in Columbus, Ohio.
 He went on to earn a journalism degree at American University in 2002.
 Beeler won the three major college cartooning awards: the Charles M. Schulz Award, the John Locher Award and first place in the SPJ Mark of Excellence Awards.

 Follow Nate Beeler on Twitter at @natebeeler and on Facebook.